MannLabs/alphakraken/README.md

 ```
 Then, access the Airflow UI at `http://<kraken_pc_ip>:8081/` and the Streamlit webapp at `http://<kraken_pc_ip>:8502/`.

+Note: after the first full startup it is currently required to make all files owned
+by the kraken user: `sudo chown -R kraken:kraken *` (needs to be done only once).

 #### Some useful commands:
 See state of containers